saidkharboutli/saidk.io/src/content/blog/emulators/gba-emulator/gba-emulator-part-2-the-bus.md

 ---
-layout: "@/templates/BasePost.astro"
-title: "GBA Emulator: Part 2 — The Bus"
+title: 'GBA Emulator: Part 2 — The Bus'
 description: This is the second post in my GBA Emulator project series in which I will cover the bus implementation with only Game Boy support in mind (for now).
 pubDate:
 imgSrc: /images/posts/gba-emulator/part-2/banner.jpg
 imgAlt: A banner for this blog post, displaying a GBA motherboard.
 tags: [EmuDev, Emulators, Low-Level, GBA]